Labor Day: Our favorite holiday to rest!!

 How Labor Day Started

 There is actually some debate as to the origins of Labor Day.
-It is uncertain whether Peter McGuire, a cofounder for the American Federation of Labor, or Matthew Maguire, who was the secretary of Central Labor Union of New York, had the great idea.
+It is uncertain whether Peter McGuire, a cofounder for the American Federation of Labor, or Matthew Maguire, who was the secretary of the Central Labor Union of New York, had a great idea.
 However, the Central Labor Union’s plans were what launched the first Labor Day in America.

 The First Labor Day

 The very first Labor Day was celebrated on September 5th, 1882.
 The Central Labor Union then held annual celebrations on September 5th for what they called a working man’s holiday.
-By the year 1885, the Labor Day celebration had spread to many different industrial areas, and after that it began spreading to all industries in the United States.
+By the year 1885, the Labor Day celebration had spread to many different industrial areas, and after that, it began spreading to all industries in the United States.

 Labor Day Today